-For information about extracurricular activities and clubs at the Middle School, please see our flier.
+For information about extracurricular activities and clubs at the Middle School, please see our flyer.
 Sign ups for clubs take place during the opening weeks of school.

-Service Learning/ Fundraising:
+Service Learning/Fundraising:

 "The mission of the Service Learning Program at BB&N is to foster a school-wide culture of meaningful civic engagement and social action.
 Through the Service Learning Program, students partner with their local and global communities in order to not only impact change, but also to understand the root causes of critical social issues, as well as their role within systems beyond their school and home communities."
-Learn more about Service Learning in the MS Program Guide.

 The goals for Service Learning at the Middle School include getting exposure to local service initiatives, beginning to develop connections with Middle School service partners, and beginning to develop student agency regarding social justice issues.